cdsittampalam/documentation/docs/Fund Administration.md

 ### Custody Providers

-As an investor creating funds, you will need to work closely with a custody provider in order to decide policies and threshold levels.
+As an investor creating funds, you will need to work closely with a custody provider in order to decide policies and the Threshold.

 ### Start Wizard